-- 1. Claimant is a 12-year-old boy who lives with his twin sister (who is also a regional center client) and his parents in the family home.
-He qualifies for regional center services under diagnoses of autism and epilepsy. - 2.
+- 1. Claimant is a 12-year-old girl who lives with her twin brother (who is also a regional center client) and her parents in the family home.
+She qualifies for regional center services under a diagnosis of autism. - 2.
 On January 19, 2022, Service Agency sent a letter and a Notice of Proposed Action to Claimant's parents informing them that their request for specialized supervision hours for Claimant was denied.
 Service Agency stated that Claimant's family does not meet the eligibility standards for the service based on WRC's service standards. - 3.
 On January 31, 2022, Claimant's parents filed a Fair Hearing Request disagreeing with Service Agency's decision and requesting "Specialized Services hours that we have been receiving for the last [five] years."
 (Ex.
 3, p.
 A11.)